ComputeCanada/magic_castle/docs/README.md

 openssl req -x509 -nodes -days 100000 -newkey rsa:2048 -keyout private_key.pkcs7.pem -out public_key.pkcs7.pem -subj '/'
 ```

-The resulting public key can then be used to encrypt secrets, while the private and the public keys have to be transfered on the Puppet server to allow it to decrypt the values.
+The resulting public key can then be used to encrypt secrets, while the private and the public keys have to be transferred on the Puppet server to allow it to decrypt the values.

 1. Transfer the keys on the Puppet server using SCP with SSH jumphost
     ```sh
     scp -J centos@cluster.yourdomain.cloud {public,private}_key.pkcs7.pem centos@puppet:~/
     ```
-2. Replace the existing keys by the one transfered:
+2. Replace the existing keys by the one transferred:
     ```sh
     ssh -J centos@cluster.yourdomain.cloud centos@puppet sudo cp {public,private}_key.pkcs7.pem /opt/puppetlabs/puppet/eyaml
     ```